 - Sleeping or lying under direct and cold air stream (from Air-coolers, fans etc.).

 - Cold shower.

 - Letting your hair (& body) remain wet after taking showers.

 - Going to office, school or crowded places,

 - sharing cups (balm bottles!), utensils.

 There are some electric steam inhalers available.
 Choose one which is less powerful as you can face it for longer!

-You may like to use (electric) heaters if the room temperature is below 23°C (degree celcius).
+You may like to use (electric) heaters if you feel cold.
+For lots of people living near equator the room temperature below 23°C is not comfortable!
+Even if you live away from equator you may like to maintain room temperature more than 18°C while suffering from flu/cold.
 Do not use heaters (or stoves) that generate CO2.

 Total Pageviews: Updated: Apr 22 We will keep on making changes to this page.